ircv3/ircv3-specifications/extensions/ircv3bearer.md

 Extraction of the IRC account name (or other applicable IRC-level authentication data) from the token is left implementation-defined, as part of the validation process.
 However, the `oauth2` token type is intended for validation via an [OAuth 2.0 introspection endpoint](https://datatracker.ietf.org/doc/html/rfc7662#section-2); in this case, the server will typically validate the `active` member of the introspection response, then use the `username` member as the client's IRC account name.
 For the `jwt` token type, possibilities include using the local-part of a `sub` claim formatted as an e-mail address, using the `preferred_username` claim as defined by the [IANA JWT claims registry](https://www.iana.org/assignments/jwt/jwt.xhtml), or using a custom claim.

-Since the base64-encoded size of a PLAIN response containing a bearer token is likely to exceed 400 bytes, clients should implement the ability to emit multi-line `AUTHENTICATE` responses, as defined in the [SASL](sasl-3.1.html) specification.
+Since the base64-encoded size of an IRCV3BEARER response containing a bearer token is likely to exceed 400 bytes, clients should implement the ability to emit multi-line `AUTHENTICATE` responses, as defined in the [SASL](sasl-3.1.html) specification.
 Servers should accept multi-line `AUTHENTICATE` responses long enough to accommodate any valid token that can arise in practice.